anandu06dev/ng4StarterKit/README.md

 -	Except services, module contents are private by default and transitive dependencies aren't visible
 -   **Do not** share contents of a domain module, instead add reusable elements to a shared module
 -   **Do not** import shared modules into the root module
 -   **Do not** import the service module more than once.
-Use DI lookup hooks to prevent multiple instansiation
+Use DI lookup hooks to prevent multiple instantiation

 **» Bounded context pattern**<br/>